bitnami/charts/bitnami/postgresql-ha/README.md

     pgpool.tls.certKeyFilename="cert.key"
     ```

-> Note: Certificates permissions: PgPool requires certain permissions on sensitive files (such as certificate keys) to start up.
+> Note: Certificates permissions: Pgpool-II requires certain permissions on sensitive files (such as certificate keys) to start up.
 Due to an on-going [issue](https://github.com/kubernetes/kubernetes/issues/57923) regarding K8s permissions and the use of `containerSecurityContext.runAsUser`, an init container will adapt the permissions to ensure everything works as expected.

 ##### Enable client certificate authentication